-If a child has more than one 'time out' in a week an email will be sent from the class teacher to the family explaining the incidents and addressing any concerns.
-This will be recorded onto the daybook on Engage.
-Class Teacher will notify their Head of Year then Phase Leader if repeated.
+If a child has more than one 'time out' in a week, an email will be sent from the class teacher to the family explaining the incidents and addressing any concerns.
+This will be recorded on CPOMS, and the class teacher will notify their head of year, phase leader and then assistant principal as required.